projectsveltos/sveltos/docs/getting_started/sveltosctl/snapshot.md

       storage: /collection # (2)
     ```

     1. Specifies when a snapshot needs to be collected.
-It is [Cron format](https://en.wikipedia.org/wiki/Cron).
+It is in [Cron format](https://en.wikipedia.org/wiki/Cron).

     2. Represents a directory where snapshots will be stored.
 It must be an existing directory (on a PersistentVolume mounted by sveltosctl)